 01 — Intro.
 And Radio Derb is on the air!
 Once again, listeners, this is your eruditely genial host John Derbyshire with a survey of the week's topics.

-I have just got through reading the mail and email that was waiting for me when I got back to the island, many thanks to all our well-wishers; and of course a special thanks to our dear friend President Gurbanguly Berdymukhamedov of Turkmenistan, who sent New Year's greetings.
-Back at you, Mr. President!
+I have just got through reading the mail and email that was waiting for me when I got back to the island, many thanks to all our well-wishers; and of course a special thanks to our dear friend President Gurbanguly Berdymukhammedov of Turkmenistan, who sent New Year's greetings.
+Back at you, Mr President!
 We shall be over there in May for Radio Derb's tenth annniversary bash.

 Meanwhile, let's see what's been going on elsewhere.